awongCM/py-url-shortener/README.md

 ## Usage

 A varied implementation of url shortener service of my own, rather than piggy-backing on other reputable url shortener services such as Bitly/TinyURL etc.

 In short, I'm just doing this for passionate fun.

 ## History

-TODO: Write history
+Ver 1.0: Implemented URL Shortener Service using Python and Redis, included Base64 encodings for string-based urls;

 ## TODOS
-1. Base64 encoding or decodings
+1. ~~Implement Base64 encoding/decoding for shortened urls~~
-2. Use Redis for storing key/value pairs for each urls parsed
+2. ~~Use Redis for storing key/value pairs for each shortened url parsed~~
-3. Also use redis to store every accessed shortened url in the redis database
+3. ~~Also use redis to store every accessed shortened url in the redis database~~
-4. Add a trivial unit testing script for the url service
+4. Add a trivial unit testing script.

 ## License